Average Volume-Assured Pressure Support

 • Although both AVAPS and BiPAP are reliable in the treatment of acute hypercapnic respiratory failure, AVAPS is associated with a speedy improvement of the patient clinically.
 The patients have also experienced greater comfort and satisfaction comparatively, and therefore, improved treatment-compliance.

-• AVAPS can be considered as the preferred treatment in patients with acute exacerbation of COPD as well as obstructive sleep apnea in comparison to the regular non-invasive ventilation.
+• AVAPS can be considered as the preferred treatment in patients with acute exacerbation of COPD as well as obstructive sleep apnea in comparison to regular non-invasive ventilation.

-• AVAPS has been documented to facilitate successful extubation in Acute respiratory distress syndrome (ARDS), thus demonstrating its potential in saving ventilators and setting them aside for the sicker patients at times of need.
+• AVAPS has been documented to facilitate successful extubation in Acute respiratory distress syndrome (ARDS), thus demonstrating its potential in saving ventilators and setting them aside for sicker patients at times of need.

 Other Issues

-Non-invasive positive pressure ventilation (NIPPV) is associated with substantial financial benefits without compromising on the quality of patient healthcare.
+Non-invasive positive pressure ventilation (NIPPV) is associated with substantial financial benefits without compromising the quality of patient healthcare.
 It is associated with a decreased risk of pneumonia, sepsis, and mortality compared to invasive positive pressure ventilation.[4]
 Data from several hospitals has shown significant per annual savings for each patient following whether they received non-invasive ventilation or not.[22]

 Similar complications and contraindications exist for the varying modes of noninvasive positive-pressure ventilation (NIPPV), including AVAPS, and comprises the following: